tripsolutions/py-liant/README.md

 - method `guardDrilldown` allows you to control what properties can be [drilled down](#drilldown-support) into via `CatchallView`

-To use a `JsonGuardProvider` implement this interface in a Pyramid [context](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/urldispatch.html#route-factories) and attach it to the route and view using `add_route`'s `factory`.
+To use a `JsonGuardProvider`, implement this interface in a Pyramid [context](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/urldispatch.html#route-factories) and attach it to the route and view using `add_route`'s `factory`.